davidbuttar/taxnumpty/README.md

     sudo service apache2 restart

-# Testing
+# Production Build and Testing

+Run the tests

+    grunt test

-To get a production build of the app run
+To generate a production build of the app run

     grunt